 Never use the respirator without a complete lens system in place.
-A complete lens system includes the fixed inner lens, intermediate lens, and/or perforated outer lenses.
+A complete lens system includes the fixed inner lens and intermediate lens.
 The fixed, inner lens provides support for the window gasket.
 If the gasket is not adequately supported, leaks can occur which could permit entry of toxic and hazardous dust or abrasive into the helmet.

 - 3.2.1 The lens system is an important part of the respirator assembly.
 The helmet is supplied with an inner lens that is secured by the lens gasket.
-To protect the inner lens, an optional intermediate lens and perforated outer lenses are securely held in position by the window frame.
-Always use an inner lens and one or both intermediate lens or perforated outer lens options with the respirator.
-The perforated outer lens protects the intermediate lens from rapid frosting.
-Both protect the inner lens. - 3.2.2 When the perforated outer lenses are correctly installed, as one lens becomes frosted during blasting, it can be torn off to expose the next lens.
+To protect the inner lens, an intermediate lens and perforated outer lenses are securely held in position by the window frame.
+Always use an inner lens and an intermediate lens with the respirator.
+The perforated outer lens is optional, and protects the intermediate lens from rapid frosting. - 3.2.2 When the perforated outer lenses are correctly installed, as one lens becomes frosted during blasting, it can be torn off to expose the next lens.
 To protect the inner lens, make sure the perforated and/or intermediate lens(es) are in place per Section 9.1.